Melanoma

 Meta-AnalysisStatistical pooling of results from multiple studies.

-This clinical trialA research study that tests a medical intervention in human volunteers.Click for full explanation → is studying the effectiveness of a combination treatment of lifileucel and pembrolizumab for people with untreated advanced melanoma.
+This clinical trialA research study that tests a medical intervention in human volunteers.Click for full explanation → is studying a combination of medications (relatlimab, nivolumab, and ipilimumab) for patients with melanoma that has spread to the brain.
 The trial is currently recruiting participants.
-The results of this trial will help determine if this combination treatment is a viable option for melanoma patients.
+The goal is to see how well this treatment works for people with this condition.

 Recruiting participants